Cameroon Radio Television: History

 Broadcasting began in Cameroon in 1940, after the French government opened the first radio station in Douala, Radio Douala, also known as l'enfant de la Guerre (the Child of War) and having as its first transmitter a radius of 150 watts.
 This station was a means of propaganda for Free France.
 Then, a 1KW transmitter was installed in 1950 in order to increase its hearing efficiency.
-6 years later, this station came under the control of the Société de Radiodiffusion de la France d'Outre-mer (SORAFOM), created to promote the production of programs by local populations.
-SORAFOM will be responsible for installing 02 radio transmitters of 1KW medium wave and 4KW short wave in Yaoundé and in other regions of the country.
+Six years later, this station came under the control of the Société de Radiodiffusion de la France d'Outre-mer (SORAFOM), created to promote the production of programs by local populations.
+SORAFOM was responsible for installing two radio transmitters of 1KW medium wave and 4KW short wave in Yaoundé and in other regions of the country.
 In July 1955, Radio Cameroon was officially born.

-Other public radio stations will be created a few years later: Radio Yaoundé (1955), Radio Garoua (1958).
-Between 1959 and 1961, a mobile radio transmitter operated in Buea financed by the Nigerian government.
+Other public radio stations were created a few years later, with Radio Yaoundé (1955) and Radio Garoua (1958).
+Between 1959 and 1961, a mobile radio transmitter operated in Buea, financed by the Nigerian government.
 On April 14, 1962, SORAFOM became the Office of Radiophonic Cooperation (OCORA) it was this structure that managed Radio Cameroon until 1963, when the Cameroonian government took over broadcasting, with its headquarters in Yaounde.

-This structure is introduced into the landscape of the Cameroonian Administration as the Direction of the National Radio Broadcasting of Cameroon (RNC) within the Ministry of Information and Culture.
-In addition to the 03 Stations existing at the time of Independence; others will be created, notably Radio Buéa (1961), Radio Bertoua (1978), Radio Bafoussam (1980), Radio Bamenda (1981), Radio Ngaoundéré, Radio Ebolowa and Radio Maroua (1986).
+This structure was introduced into the landscape of the Cameroonian Administration as the Direction of the National Radio Broadcasting of Cameroon (RNC) within the Ministry of Information and Culture.
+In addition to the three stations existing at the time of Independence; others were created, notably Radio Buéa (1961), Radio Bertoua (1978), Radio Bafoussam (1980), Radio Bamenda (1981), Radio Ngaoundéré, Radio Ebolowa and Radio Maroua (1986).

 Television was initiated in 1974 with the signing between the Ministry of Planning and Industry and EUROPACE of a contract to study the establishment of a mass education system through audiovisual.
-The technical studies of this project which began on November 15, 1974 will be finalized on May 15, 1975 with the drafting of specifications and the launch on May 16, 1976 of an international call for tenders.
-In 1982, 02 consortiums were retained THOMSOM - SODETECH for the part equipment and infrastructures of emission and the consortium SIEMENS-TRT-Fougerole for the equipments of production, the network of transmission by Hertzian beams and the buildings.
+The technical studies of this project which began on November 15, 1974 were finalized on May 15, 1975 with the drafting of specifications and the launch on May 16, 1976 of an international call for tenders.
+In 1982, two consortiums were retained: THOMSOM - SODETECH for the part equipment and infrastructures of emission and the consortium SIEMENS-TRT-Fougerole for the equipment of production, the network of transmission by Hertzian beams and the buildings.
 These consortiums began their work on November 25, 1982 for THOMSOM - SODETECH and on January 10, 1983 for the SIEMENS-TRT-Fougerole consortium.
-Decree number 84/262 of 12 May 1984 creates a television project coordination unit, placed under the authority of the Secretary General of the Presidency of the Republic.
+Decree number 84/262 of 12 May 1984 created a television project coordination unit, placed under the authority of the Secretary General of the Presidency of the Republic.
 This cell included: